 Sippin’ In San Diego: North Park Part 2

 Known to many as a prominent craft beer city, San Diego, California, has been atop my list of places to visit since I got into craft beer in 2006.
 After surviving the pandemic, and the lack of travel for beer opportunities over the last year, I am happy to finally immerse myself in the craft beer culture of this amazing city.
-I will be exploring San Diego for two weeks.
+I will be taking my Ducati Panigale V4 on the road and exploring San Diego for two weeks.
 By the time my trip concludes I want to understand why so many cherish this place.
 I want to discover how a city can support an embarrassment of brewery riches when many contend that craft beer is reaching a “saturation point.”
 Lastly, I want to recapture the invigoration and soul-satisfying serenity that traveling for beer has brought me over the years.

 North Park: The Epicenter of Froth, Food, and Fun